p-cauty/css-toggle/README.md

 You can add an infinite number of toggles as long as they all have differents id/for attributes.

+## Example

+You can see a working example juste here : https://phpitou.github.io/css-toggle/

 ## Use the value in your backend

 Just add a `name` attribute to your `input` tags and handle them as regular checkboxes in your backend.